By Charles Morgan and Hubert Walker for CoinWeek ….

 Yes, Marianne is the spiritual grandmother of the design of the American Silver Eagle bullion coin.

 Then, in 1940, the Nazi war machine occupied the seat of government in Paris along with the northern and western regions of the country.
-A southern district bordered on Spain, Italy, Switzerland and the Mediterranean Sea–known as Vichy France for its substitute capital in Vichy–was “allowed”, for a time, to administer itself, although it was subservient to the German regime.
+A southern district bordered on Spain, Italy, Switzerland and the Mediterranean Sea–known as Vichy France for its substitute capital in Vichy–was “allowed” (for a time) to administer itself, although it was subservient to the German regime.

 And one of the symbols of that resistance was Marianne.

-And depending on what a word like “great” means to you, she also represents one of the quandaries of being labeled one of the great women of history.
+And depending on what a word like “great” means to you, she also represents some of the quandaries of being labeled one of the great women of history.
 Equal weight is given to her reputed beauty and charm as is given to her iron will and deft (if ultimately doomed) leadership.
 A descendant of the Macedonian general Ptolemy I Soter, the successor of Alexander the Great in Egypt, her commitment to her adopted homeland and its people not only won hearts and minds but also motivated everything she did that has come down to us in both legend and fact.

 This commitment, too, is a recurring theme in this list.

 Cleopatra VII Philopator (“Beloved of (the) father”) was born in 69 BCE to the pharaoh Ptolemy XII Auletes.
-He was regarded as a weak king and a bad ruler, and in fact a native rebellion forced him into a three-year exile in Rome between 58 and 55 BCE.
-His first- and second-oldest daughters Cleopatra VI Tryphaena and Berenice IV ruled in his stead.
+He was regarded as a weak king and a bad ruler, and in fact, a native rebellion forced him into a three-year exile in Rome between 58 and 55 BCE.
+His first- and second-oldest daughters, Cleopatra VI Tryphaena and Berenice IV, ruled in his stead.
 He returned to power with the help of the Roman general Pompey the Great.

 Upon his return, he beheaded his daughter Berenice (Cleopatra VI died while he was in exile) and appointed Cleopatra (our Cleopatra, barely a teenager) his co-ruler.

-With this act she became the first female to appear alone on Egyptian coins.
+With this act, she became the first female to appear alone on Egyptian coins.

 Dealing with yet another entanglement of her father’s making, she soon made enemies of the Romans who had helped her father regain power.
-This, along with a conspiracy of her brother’s supporters, resulted in her overthrow in 48 BCE–just in time for another Roman civil war.
+This, along with a conspiracy of her brother’s supporters, resulted in her overthrow in 48 BCE – just in time for another Roman civil war.

 When Pompey sought sanctuary in Alexandria after losing the Battle of Pharsalus to Julius Caesar, Ptolemy XIII had him beheaded.
 He then made a present of Pompey’s head to Caesar, who arrived a few days later following Pompey’s forces to Egypt.
-Unfortunately this had the opposite effect than Ptolemy intended, and Caesar captured the city for himself.
+Unfortunately, this had the opposite effect than Ptolemy intended, and Caesar captured the city for himself.